Netcentric/aem-htl-style-guide/README.md

   - [4.4](#4.4) <a name='4.4'></a> **Use lowerCamelCase for identifier names.**

-    Using lowerCamelCase will help to increase the readability of your identifiers.
-Notice though that HTL will internally only use (and log) lowercase identifiers.
+    Using lowerCamelCase (You start by making the first word lowercase.
+Then, you capitalize the first letter of each word that follows i.e.: "sampleIdentifierName") will help to increase the readability of your identifiers.
+Notice though that
+    HTL will internally only use (and log) full lowercase identifiers.
 Also dashes are not allowed for identifiers.

     ```html
     <!--/* Bad */-->